 How Well Is Massachusetts Institute of Technology Ranked?

-College Factual ranked MIT as #5 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
+According to College Factual's 2021 analysis, MIT is ranked #5 out of 1,715 schools in the nation that were analyzed for overall quality.
 This puts it in the top 1% of all schools in the nation!

 Is It Hard to Get Into MIT?